jfmartinz/ResourceHub/Machine learning/README.md

 ### Tutorials or Courses

-> Discover a collection of tutorials and courses for learning the Mathamatics requied for Machine learning.
+> Discover a collection of tutorials and courses for learning the Mathamatics,Fundamentals,Algorithms and more which are requied for Machine learning.

 #### Fundamentals of Mathematics